Full-time: Three year, Part-time: Four years +, depending on the number of modules taken per year.

 International Baccalaureate - 28P inc grade HL5 in Biology or Chemistry

 GCSE Maths & English @ C or equivalent

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

 The course is delivered as a series of modules, as a full time undergraduate student you will normally take six modules in each year of study.
-Year 1 provides a sound theoretical and practical framework covering biochemistry, microbiology, physiology and pharmacology and key laboratory skills.
-Year 2 is where analytical and critical skills are developed and areas such as human physiology, metabolism, molecular biology and practical and research skills are studied in detail.
+The course provides a sound theoretical and practical framework covering biochemistry, microbiology, physiology and pharmacology and key laboratory skills.
+You will learn and develop analytical and critical skills and be taught in areas such as human physiology, metabolism, molecular biology and practical and research skills are studied in detail.
 The final year of the course includes a range of specialist modules (taught by specialist staff) where you will investigate the aetiology of a range of disease states.
-There is also a practical research project in Year 3 which is an essential indicator of your ability to employ the theoretical and practical skills that you have acquired on the course.
+There is also a practical research project during the course in which is an essential indicator of your ability to employ the theoretical and practical skills that you have acquired on the course.

 If you are currently employed in a science laboratory and want to progress to undertake degree level study then the part-time route is for you.